VenturaSync/SysTrack/README.md

 <h1 align="center">SysTrack</h1>

-SysTrack is a powerful CLI tool for monitoring and tracking system resources in real-time.
+<p align='center'>SysTrack is a powerful CLI tool for monitoring and tracking system resources in real-time.</p>

 ## Features